Financial Aid Repeated Coursework Policy

 - A student may receive aid when repeating a course that was previously failed or withdrawn from regardless of the number of times the course was attempted and failed. ( Satisfactory Academic Progress Policy still applies)

 - A student may receive aid to repeat a previously passed course one additional time.
-If a student fails, the second attempt no more financial aid will be given to repeat the course a third time.
-If the second attempt is a withdrawal then it is allowable for a third attempt.
+If a student fails the second attempt, no more financial aid will be given to repeat the course a third time.
+If the second attempt is a withdrawal then aid is allowable on a third attempt.

-- Once a student has completed any course twice with a grade; he or she is no longer eligible to receive aid for that course.
-If a student retakes a course that is not aid eligible, the credit hours will be excluded from the financial aid enrollment for that semester.
+- If a student retakes a course that is not aid eligible, the credit hours will be excluded from the financial aid enrollment for that semester.

-- Allowable: A student takes Biology 110 and receives a grade of W or F. The student repeats the class and receives a D. For financial aid the student is considered to have now passed the class.
-He or she may repeat the class one more time and receive financial aid.
-If on the second attempt if the student receives a W then the student can repeat the class again, if a grade is assigned including an F then the student cannot repeat the course again and the class cannot be counted for enrollment purposes for financial aid.
+- Aid Eligible: A student takes Biology 110 and receives a grade of W or F. The student repeats the class and receives a D. For financial aid purposes the student is considered to have now passed the class.
+He or she may repeat the class one more time for a better grade and receive financial aid.

-- Allowable: Courses that are intended to be repeated multiple times such as Independent Studies, Special Topics, Thesis and Dissertation.
+- Aid Eligible: Courses that are intended to be repeated multiple times such as Independent Studies, Special Topics, Thesis and Dissertation.